 Cam and cam follower mechanisms are often used in mechanical engineering and various machinery, like internal combustion engines.
 They are also used in automatic lathe machines, diesel fuel pumps, and other repeating machinery and manufacturing applications.

-Well, in this reading, we’ll explore what cam and follower are, their applications, functions, parts, diagram types and how they works.
+Well, in this reading, we’ll explore what cams and followers are, their applications, functions, parts, diagram types, and how they work.
 We’ll also explore their advantages and disadvantages.

 A cam and follower is a mechanism of a profiled shape that is designed to move a lever or follower.
 They are mounted on a shaft to convert rotary motion into linear (reciprocating) motion.

-The design of a cam and follower can depends on the mechanism of the combination of both.
-The cam may depends on its own motion, or motion of the follower.
+The design of a cam and follower can depend on the mechanism of the combination of both.
+The cam may depend on its own motion or the motion of the follower.

 Cam Mechanism

-Cams are also designed to be simple tooth often used to give pulses of power to a steam hammer.
-This shape can also be used in an eccentric disc which allows gentle reciprocating motion in the follower.
+Cams are also designed to be simple teeth often used to give pulses of power to a steam hammer.
+This shape can also be used in an eccentric disc, which allows gentle reciprocating motion in the follower.

 A cam can be used in a steam hammer as a simple tooth to deliver pulses of power.
 Also, it is often used in a shaft and rotating wheel like eccentric wheel, and a cylinder with irregular shape